Table of Contents

 - Bandwidth limitations: Insufficient bandwidth can result in slow network speeds and poor performance, particularly during peak usage periods.

 - Network congestion: Network congestion can occur when there is too much traffic on a network, causing delays, packet loss, and other performance issues.
+This can include WAN and LAN congestion.

 - Network downtime: Network downtime can be caused by a range of factors, including hardware failures, software issues, and security breaches.
 Downtime can be costly for businesses, resulting in lost productivity and revenue.